wikfeldt/shorttalk-coderefinery/talk.md

 - Develop lesson material on best practices and tools for sustainable scientific software development
 - Organize and deliver workshops around the Nordics
-  - 10 regular 3-day workshops, around 250 participants so far
+  - 11 regular 3-day workshops, over 250 participants
-  - 5 other types of events (1/2 - 1 day tutorials, discussion meetings)
+  - 5 other types of events (tutorials, discussion meetings)

 - Code repository hosting for Nordic research software coupled with a CI service for automated testing:
   [source.coderefinery.org](https://source.coderefinery.org/)